hpware/news-analyze/README.md

 ## Issues:
 ### Onboarding:
-Onboarding is a must for most people that are using the app for the first time, but I want to do to via a non-video like system, however implemnting the function in a already large repo is kinda hard.
-So later this week, I will just add a basic video onboading system.
+Onboarding is a must for most people that are using the app for the first time, but I want to do to via a non-video like system, however implementing the function in a already large repo is kinda hard.
+So later this week, I will just add a basic video onboarding system.

 ### User actions via the API:
 Currently, user actions are broken.